Here are free simple knitting patterns. These projects are quick and easy so you can produce a finished item fast.

 4. Stylish & fun pincushion

-A knitted pincushion is a fast simple project.
+A knitted pincushion is a fast easy project.
 Use it to keep your small knitting supplies in one place, such as yarn sewing needles and stitch holders.
 Or make it as a gift for a friend who sews.
 Either way, you’re guaranteed to love this free no-calorie knitted cupcake pincushion pattern from The Stitch Sharer.

-5. Large Baby Booties
+5. Baby Booties

 Parents get a lot more mileage from booties designed for an older active baby than a swaddled newborn.
 Large knitted booties are a real sanity-saver for parents of a not-yet-walking baby, in order to keep baby’s feet warm when out and about.
 Booties are easier than shoes to put on and harder for baby to kick off!
 Knit this Baby Through Toddler Booties pattern at Bev’s Country Cottage.
 This makes an ideal baby shower gift, and the pattern is free and simple to make.